 ANEER-Action Nationale pour L'Éducation de la Petite Enfance en zone Rurale, Morocco – ANEER is a free pre-school program in rural Morocco that also focuses on parental education and local capacity building.

 StoryWeaver from Pratham Books, India – A total readership of over 2.5 million, StoryWeaver is used by a global community of over 550,000 users that include Ministries of Education, literacy focused organizations, educators, language groups, and education technology applications.

 One Village One Preschool, China – One Village One Preschool aims at providing accessible early childhood development services to remote, mountainous, and impoverished villages through Village Early Education Centers (VEECs).

 The selection process

 All applications and nominations should be completed on the official form in English.
-Eligible applications and nominations will be evaluated by a Pre-jury according to the guidelines.
-Fifteen Finalists will be selected by Qatar Foundation; a Jury will make the final selection of six winning projects.
+Eligible applications and nominations were evaluated by a Pre-jury according to the guidelines.
+Twelve Finalists have been selected by Qatar Foundation; a Jury will make the final selection of six winning projects.

 |Submission period||November 15, 2017 – January 30, 2018|

 |Announcement of finalists||April|

 |Announcement of winning projects||July|